Financial difficulties

 Case studies

-If you're a business looking for information to help you resolve complaints, find out more in our detailed information about handling complaints about financial difficulties.
+If you’re a financial business looking for information to help you resolve complaints, detailed information about financial difficulties complaints can be found in the business section of our website.